Cycling in New York City: Commuting

 Folding bicycles, which often allow parking in a workplace or home closet where there isn't room for a full sized bike, became increasingly popular early in the 21st century.
 European city bikes from the Netherlands, though lacking this virtue, became a lesser trend in 2008.

-In 2009, a law created by the New York City Council went into effect, requiring commercial buildings with freight elevators to allow employees to transport their bikes on them up to tenant floors.
-The purpose of the bill was to allow access to indoor storage spaces to encourage commuting by cycling.
-The City Council also created another local law in 2009 requiring many off-street parking facilities to replace some of their spaces for vehicles with bicycle racks.
+In 2009, a city law required commercial buildings with freight elevators to allow employees to transport their bikes on them up to tenant floors to allow access to indoor storage spaces to encourage commuting by cycling.
+Another 2009 law required many off-street parking facilities to replace some of their spaces for vehicles with bicycle racks.
 So far there has been limited demand by cyclists for paid off-street bicycle parking at these garages and lots.
 The Alliance for Downtown New York, a local Business Improvement District, announced in late 2018 that the Oonee Company would install a new kind of secure bike pod for parking on Whitehall Street.
+In 2024, the NYCDOT announced plans to install secure bike-parking facilities at 500 locations.

 The non-profit organization Transportation Alternatives promotes bicycle commuting and bicycle friendly facilities to lessen the impact of cars on urban life.
-On its website, the organization states that is "working to make New York City’s neighborhoods safer and restore a vibrant culture of street life" and advocates "for safer, smarter transportation and a healthier city."
+On its website, the organization states that is "working to make New York City's neighborhoods safer and restore a vibrant culture of street life" and advocates "for safer, smarter transportation and a healthier city."

+Parking

+In 2008, David Byrne designed a series of bicycle parking racks in the form of image outlines corresponding to the areas in which they were located, such as a dollar sign for Wall Street and an electric guitar in Williamsburg, Brooklyn.
+Byrne worked with a manufacturer who constructed the racks in exchange for the right to sell them later as art.
+The plans were accepted by New York City Department of Transportation and installed in NYC between July 2008 and July 2009.

+Two bike racks constructed from the Byrne Bike Rack Alphabet, a system of modular letter segments that can be combined to form words, remain installed at the Brooklyn Academy of Music.